Embassy Pictures: Art house releases

-Paramount Pictures deal
+Paramount Pictures deal-era

 By the 1960s, Levine had transformed Embassy into a production company.
 In 1963, Levine was offered a $30 million deal with Paramount Pictures to produce films in the vein of his previous successes.
 Paramount would finance the films and Embassy would receive part of its profits.
 Under the deal, Levine produced Harold Robbins's The Carpetbaggers (1964) and its prequel Nevada Smith (1966), which were successes, along with flops such as Harlow (1965), starring Carroll Baker.
 A third film based on a novel by Harold Robbins was also released as part of three-picture deal with Robbins, Where Love Has Gone (1964).

 Embassy also released several films produced by or starring Stanley Baker including Zulu (1964), Dingaka (1965) and Robbery (1967).

 Later in the decade, Embassy functioned on its own with many Rankin/Bass Productions animated features, including The Daydreamer (1966) and Mad Monster Party?
 (1967), and successful live-action productions including The Graduate, by second-time film director Mike Nichols, The Producers, by first-time director Mel Brooks (both 1967), and The Lion in Winter (1968), which won an Academy Award for Katharine Hepburn.

 New ownership under Avco

 Embassy enjoyed its greatest success with The Graduate, which became the highest-grossing film of the year.
 This enabled Levine to sell his company to Avco for a deal worth $40 million, although he stayed on as chief executive.

 In 1969, Embassy appointed Mike Nichols to the board of directors and acquired his film production company, Friwaftt.
 Levine also ended a four-year feud with Ponti and Loren and produced Loren's first film since she became a mother, Sunflower (1970).

 Levine also started a record label with music industry executives Hugo Peretti and Luigi Creatore, Avco Embassy Records, later shortened to Avco Records.
 In 1969, the company bought out Mike Nichols' production company and signed him to make two movies.

 The company became less successful in the 1970s and only had hits with Mike Nichols' Carnal Knowledge (1971) and A Touch of Class (1973).
 In 1972, the company had begun cutting back on production and in 1973 recorded a loss of $8.1 million.
-Levine resigned as president on May 28, 1974, to re-enter independent production and was replaced by Bill Chaikin.
+Levine resigned as president in 1974 to re-enter independent production and was replaced by Bill Chaikin.
 By 1975, Avco Embassy stopped making movies altogether.

 In 1968, Avco Embassy launched Avco Embassy Television, to syndicate films from the Avco Embassy library on television.
 In 1976, Avco Embassy sold their broadcasting division and Avco Program Sales to Multimedia, Inc., becoming Multimedia Entertainment (since folded into what is now NBCUniversal Syndication Studios).